rocky-linux/documentation/en/rocky/8/guides/add_mirror_manager.md

 ---
-title: 'Adding a public mirror to the Rocky mirror manager'
+title: 'Adding a public mirror to the Rocky's mirror manager'
 ---

 ## What You Need